Oblarg/docs/CommandRewriteDesignDoc.md

 Additionally, `CommandGroup` is a confusing and difficult-to-use class whose structure serves to obscure the potential power of its abstraction.
 The `addParallel()` and `addSequential()` API is unintuitive, and unnecessary - structures that can be built within a `CommandGroup` through these methods can be more-cleanly built through multiple `CommandGroup`s combined through recursive composition.

 Finally, the API has been designed almost exclusively for use through the subclassing of `Command` and `CommandGroup`.
 Additions circumventing this pattern do exist (e.g. `InstantCommand`), but much Command-based code is needlessly verbose.
 The API's classes are, by-and-large, not usable as-is; they are usable only as foundations for user implementations.
 This makes it unduly difficult for new teams to accomplish simple tasks, such as configuring working drive code, in comparison to a simple state machine in `Robot.java`.
 As the benefits of the Command-based framework are not seen until teams begin to attempt more-complicated robot functionality, many teams who are initially discouraged by this end up without those benefits when they are needed; and even teams that stick with it are saddled with unnecessary verbosity for simple tasks.

+### Problem 4: The API Is Really, Really Cluttered

+Because of deeper issues with separation-of-concerns between the Command-based libraries and the `Sendable` implementation, many `Command`s have long lists of overloaded constructors and other cruft that make the code difficult to navigate and provide little useful functionality to the users.
+The `PIDCommand` class is a particularly egregious example.

 Overall, the problems with the library run deep enough that an attempt to modify the existing structure would likely be futile.
 Large, breaking changes are needed to address the concerns raised above.